armankir/welcomebot/README.md

 **Version 1.00**

-This bot is made to DM your discord server members a nice embed when they join.
-It's easy to customise and only requires a little tweaking and copy pasting.
+WelcomeBot is a simple discord bot that DMs users when they join your server with a cool embed.
+It's fully customizable and free.

 # How to use WelcomeBot?